 With power – Fast food is available at every street corner and we are accustomed to buy fresh produce from the farmer’s market.
 Food is a very affordable commodity when the supply chains are working and you can’t starve in this country.

 With power –We microwave food daily and we use electric ovens to cook complex and tasty foods.
-Cooking is a simple chore in a world dominated by electricity and you don’t need any specific skills to prepare a nutritious meal for your family.
+Cooking is a simple chore in a world dominated by electricity.
+You don’t need any specific skills to prepare a nutritious meal for your family.

 Suggested reading: Improvised survival cooking